syncwerk/syncwerk-server-installer/README.md

 # seafile-server-community_debian-jessie-amd64
-This script installs the community edition of the Seafile Server on a Debian Jessie (64bit) (Newest Seafile server version, MariaDB, Memcached, NGINX)
+This script installs the community edition of the Seafile Server on a Debian Jessie (64bit).

 It's meant to run on a system with minimal pre-installation.
 No desktop environment or other weird stuff like hosting panels (Plesk, ISPConfig, etc.)...